kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

           variable `OUTPUT_DIR` specified as in [2.
 Add environment variables](#2-add-environment-variables).
     - To run the ensemble prediction with the final ensemble file one can use following **Leonhard** command:
       `bsub -n 1 -J "ensemble" -W 0:05 -R "rusage[mem=10240, ngpus_excl_p=1]" -R "select[gpu_mtotal0>=10240]" 'python ensemble.py --configuration configurations/final/ensemble-final.jsonc'`
-4. The result of the ensemble prediction can be found in the directory where environment variable `OUTPUT_DIR` points to.
+4. The result of the ensemble prediction can be found in the directory where the environment variable `OUTPUT_DIR` points to.
     - The folder has the following naming convention: `<datetime>-<configfile_name>`
     - The `submission.csv` file can be found directly in this folder.